EnterpriseDB/tpa/docs/src/postgresql.conf.md

     bdr.global_lock_statement_timeout: 60s
 ```

-This is most useful with settings that TPAexec does not recognise
+This is most useful with settings that TPA does not recognise
 natively, but you can use it for any parameter (e.g.,
 `effective_cache_size` can be set as a variable, but
 `authentication_timeout` cannot).